alleyinteractive/alley-scripts/packages/block-editor-tools/README.md

 You can contribute to this project in several ways:

 - Visit the main [Alley Scripts GitHub repo](https://github.com/alleyinteractive/alley-scripts) to [Open an issue](https://github.com/alleyinteractive/alley-scripts/issues/new) or submit PRs.
-- Alley employees can ask questions or ask for support in the [#javascript](https://alleyinteractive.slack.com/archives/C035Y7Q3X) channel in Slack.

 ### Releases